 Lateral traction is a treatment technique in which weight or tension is used to move a body part to the side or away from its original location.

-Browner BD, Jupiter JP, Krettek C, Anderson PA.
-Closed fracture management.
-In: Browner BD, Jupiter JP, Krettek C, Anderson PA, eds.
+Waddell JP, Wardlaw D, Stevenson IM, et al. Closed fracture management.
+In: Browner BD, Jupiter JB, Krettek C, Anderson PA, eds.
 Skeletal Trauma: Basic Science, Management, and Reconstruction.
-5th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 6.
+6th ed.
+Philadelphia, PA: Elsevier; 2020:chap 7.

-Updated by: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.